Mini Review ARTICLE

 Fructans are water soluble, flexible fructose based polymers synthesized from sucrose and accumulating in the vacuole.
 They can act as a long-term reserve carbohydrate in some plant species, alone or in combination with starch.

-Starch, composed of linear amylose or branched amylopectin glucose (hexose) polymers, accumulates in chloroplasts, whereas fructans produced by adding fructose (pentose) monomers to sucrose are stored in vacuoles.
-Fructans are structurally flexible, highly soluble, accumulate to high levels and have the ability to associate with cell membranes (Van den Ende, 2013).
+Fructans are an alternative to starch for long-term carbohydrate storage.
+Starch, composed of linear amylose or branched amylopectin glucose (hexose) polymers, accumulates in chloroplasts, whereas fructans produced by adding fructose monomers to sucrose are stored in vacuoles.
+Fructans are structurally flexible, highly soluble, accumulate to high levels, and have the ability to associate with cell membranes (Van den Ende, 2013).
 These properties are intrinsic to their roles in response to stress (Versluys et al., 2018) or developmental signals (Bolouri Moghaddam and Van den Ende, 2013).
 Fructans are exploited commercially as a replacement for sugar or fats, as fiber or prebiotics (Vijn and Smeekens, 1999) and have useful properties for drug delivery and cryoprotection (Audouy et al., 2011; Gupta et al., 2019).

 Agaves evolved during the Miocene period and synthesis and storage of fructans was an important factor in adaptation to drier environments (Arakaki et al., 2011).
 Agave species range from the Canadian/United States border to the Northern region of South America (Gentry, 1982; Garcia, 2007).
 Whereas some species such as A. deserti or A. americana are adapted to wide temperature ranges others such as A. tequilana will not thrive at temperatures below −4°C or above 36°C (Nobel et al., 1998), demonstrating that tolerance mechanisms are complex.